-- White Rose Primary Scheme of Learning - NRICH investigations and problem solving activities - NCETM investigations and problem solving activities - White Rose mastery activities - Talk it, Solve it reasoning problems - S.T.O.Ps reasoning and investigation problems - ATM 'We can work it out!' collaborative problem-solving activities - Enrichment Day resources staff share
+- NRICH investigations and problem solving activities - NCETM investigations and problem solving activities - White Rose mastery activities - Talk it, Solve it reasoning problems - S.T.O.Ps reasoning and investigation problems - ATM 'We can work it out!' collaborative problem solving activities

 Each classroom also has a maths area with resources available for children to access independently.

 Classrooms have a maths working wall to display key vocabulary, maths challenges and a range of interactive maths resources.
 These are updated regularly to meet children's needs and the area of maths being taught.
 Maths games and resources are shared with parents through the school website.